Rules

 (1) Post notice in a place readily accessible to the public at the District office;

-(2) Provide notice to the county clerks of McCulloch, Mason, San Saba, Menard, Concho and Kimble County;
+(2) Provide notice to the county clerks of McCulloch, Mason, San Saba, Menard, Concho and Kimble Counties;

 (4) Provide notice by mail, facsimile, or electronic mail to any person who has requested notice under Rule 15.1.F.
 Failure to provide notice under this Rule 15.1.C(4) does not invalidate an action taken by the District at a hearing under Rule 15.1.

-D. Notice of the hearing on the proposal required by Rule 12.1.C. will include:
+D. Notice of the hearing on the proposal required by Rule 15.1.C. will include:

-(1) A statement that District's Board of Directors will consider proposed changes to the District's Rules or Management Plan, and a brief summary of the substance of those changes.
+(1) A statement that District's Board of Directors will consider proposed changes to the District's Rules or Management Plan, and a brief explanation of the subject of the rulemaking hearing.

 (2) The time, date, and location of the hearing.